rv-us/cmpm121-final/README.md

 ### Generative AI

-Our team plans to use generative AI tools selectively and transparently.
-We will allow the use of autocomplete features in tools like **GitHub Copilot** for code suggestions, but we will establish clear guidelines about when and how AI-generated code should be reviewed and understood by team members before integration.
-We will not use agentic AI modes that make direct modifications to our codebase without human review.
+Our team plans to use generative AI tools, including agentic modes, to assist with development. **Anish Bansal** will use **GitHub Copilot** for AI-assisted coding, while **Rachit Verma** will use **Cursor** with its AI features.
+We will allow the use of both autocomplete features and agentic AI modes that can make direct modifications to our codebase.
+However, we will establish clear guidelines about when and how AI-generated code should be reviewed and understood by team members before integration.
 Any significant AI assistance will be documented in our development process.
 The goal is to use AI as a productivity tool while ensuring all team members understand and can maintain the codebase.

 ## Outlook